 Budget-Friendly Options:

-• Stay in smaller towns: Hotels in places like Thun or Spiez are cheaper than Zurich or Geneva.
+- Stay in smaller towns.
+Hotels in Thun or Spiez are cheaper than those in Zurich or Geneva.

 Eating Well Without Overspending